Salón de Mayo

 Some artists were invited to create works in Cuba in the weeks preceding the exhibition, with those works donated to the Cuban government to form the nucleus of the collection of a contemporary art museum.
 The museum was never constructed.

-Collaborative engagement was a principle theme of the event.
+Collaborative engagement was a principal theme of the event.
 On 19 July 1967, more than eighty artists and writers contributed to a mural, Cuba colectiva, in front of the Cuba Pavilion in Havana, adding either images or text inside spiral bands that circled outward from a central image of "rhomboid heads" by Lam.
 A Paris newspaper described the event: